 Driving under the influence of alcohol or drugs is a criminal offense in all 50 states.
-Those who are caught violating drunk or impaired driving laws could spend time in jail, lose their driver’s license or face other penalties, such as mandatory classes.
-In many cases, a DUI or similar charge is considered a misdemeanor.
-However, it is possible for such a charge to be upgraded to a felony DUI in certain situations.
+A drunk driving conviction could mean spending time in jail, losing your driver’s license, and many other penalties.
+In many cases, a DUI or DWI is considered a misdemeanor.
+However, some drunk driving offenses rise to the level of felony DUI, which means more severe penalties and mandatory jail time.

-Some states such as New York and New Jersey have specific laws that may make a drunk driving charge a felony if a child is in the car while the act takes place.
-In Texas, drivers may be charged with child endangerment in addition to DWI if minors are in a vehicle being operated by a drunk or impaired driver.
-For the purposes of the Texas law, a minor is defined as anyone under the age of 15.
-If the children in the car are in the custody of the driver, he or she may have them removed either temporarily or permanently by child welfare authorities based on the facts in the case.
+Some states, such as New York and New Jersey have specific laws that make a drunk driving charge a felony if a child is in the car with a drunk driver.
+In Texas, drivers may be charged with child endangerment in addition to DWI if minors are in the vehicle.
+If you are convicted of driving drunk with children in the car, you could also face the temporary loss of custody by child welfare authorities, depending on the situation.

-When a person has their driver’s license suspended or revoked, they are not supposed to drive at all.
-The only exception may be if a driver has a restricted license to drive to work, school or alcohol counseling meetings.
+If you have your driver’s license suspended or revoked, you are not supposed to drive at all.
+The only exception might be if you have a restricted license to drive to work, school, or alcohol counseling meetings.
 Simply being caught driving without a valid license, even if driving while sober, may bring serious consequences in some cases.

-Those who are found to be driving under the influence of alcohol while on a suspended or revoked license may then be considered an especially grave danger to public safety.
-What may otherwise be a misdemeanor charge could potentially be elevated to a felony in this scenario.
+If you are found driving under the influence of drugs or alcohol while on a suspended or revoked license, what may otherwise be a misdemeanor charge could potentially be elevated to a felony DUI or DWI.